symbol/symbol-docs/source/getting-started/ready-for-symbol-launch.rst

 Remember that **if you don't know your host name yet**, you can leave it blank (``"sh":""``) and send another transaction during the first 24 hours after launch to update it.

-.. note:: It is worth pasting the message into a `JSON Validator <https://jsonformatter.curiousconcept.com>`__ to ensure it is correctly formatted.
+.. note:: Paste the message into a `JSON Validator <https://jsonformatter.curiousconcept.com>`__ to ensure it is correctly formatted.

 You will now use **NEM's Nano Wallet** to send the message and complete the enrollment (Not to be confused with the |desktop-wallet| that you used before).
 You should already have the wallet installed if you followed the :ref:`getting-ready-prerequisites` section.